Nripendra Narayan: Work

 He banned the practice of slave-keeping (Kritadas Pratha) in his State by introducing a law in 1884.
 In the year 1888, for the betterment of higher studies in his own state, he established the Victoria College now known as A.B.N.
 Seal College.
 Further, in the name of his queen, Suniti Devi, he set up a girls school called Suniti College in 1881 which was later named Suniti Academy.
 In 1883 he constructed the Nripendra Narayan Hall in Jalpaiguri city and in 1887 granted land for the construction of the Lowis Jubilee Sanitarium in Darjeeling.
 He also established the India Club at Calcutta in 1882.
 He also established the Anandamayi Dharmasala for distribution of free foods for poor at Cooch Behar in 1889.
 He founded in Cooch Behar, the botanical garden – Narendra Narayan Park in 1892.
 He was also the first president of Calcutta Club founded in 1907.

-Maharaja was a great enthusiast of cricket and promoted Cooch Behar team and would invite top quality players from all over the world.
+Maharaja was an enthusiast of cricket and promoted Cooch Behar's team.
+He would invite top players from all over the world.
 He had a cricket ground at his palace in Cooch Behar and also promoted one ground at Alipore in Calcutta.
-His team and team of Maharaja of Natore were rivals in cricket in Bengal.
-He was also an enthusiast of football in Bengal as one of the supporters of Mohun Bagan.
+His team and team of Maharaja of Natore were rivals in Bengal.
+He was also an enthusiast of football in Bengal and was one of the supporters of Mohun Bagan.